Published 26th Sep. 2024

 Fjords are one of Norway’s defining features.
 Long, narrow inlets of the sea, carved by glaciers between high cliffs, the name ‘fjord’ is an ancient Viking term that combines the phrase ‘crossing point’ and the word for ‘ferry’.
-These distinct topographies make up much of the Norwegian coastline and contribute to the awe-inspiring scenery that sees visitors flocking to the Scandinavian nation.
+These distinct topographies make up much of the Norwegian coastline and contribute to the awe-inspiring scenery that sees visitors flocking to the Scandinavian nation for Norway holidays.
 With more than 1,100 fjords carving out the coast, there’s a vast selection to choose from; we’ve narrowed down a list of the most beautiful fjords in Norway so that you can experience their glacial magic for yourself.

 Holding UNESCO World Heritage status, Geirangerfjord is not only Norway’s most famous fjord, but also the planet’s.
 And given its prestige, it would be difficult to deny it a spot on our list of the most beautiful fjords in Norway.
 Cruise through its deep blue waters, past dramatic mountain peaks and tumbling waterfalls, or opt to gaze down upon its majesty from the Geiranger Skywalk, a 4,920ft-tall platform boasting unrivalled views.
 Visit during the summer months and hop aboard the ferry from Geiranger to Hellesylt, a tiny village that plays host to Norway’s oldest Viking port, for a dose of history alongside your geography lesson.